 - Any other goal

-For some of us, perhaps we have given up on these goals.
+Some of us may have given up on these goals.
 That’s fine.
-If there are ever goals that don’t fit our purpose and values, or if there are goals that are taking more effort than what they mean to us, then we should drop them for sure.
+If there are goals that don’t fit our purpose or values, or if there are goals that are taking more effort than what they mean to us, then we should drop them for sure.

-However, if these are goals that are important to us, that will make a permanent difference in our life… then we really shouldn’t (give up).
-Because the worthiest of goals aren’t going to get accomplished the first try.
+However, if these are goals important to us, that will make a permanent difference in our lives… then we really shouldn’t give up.
+Because the worthiest of goals don’t get accomplished in the first try.
 In fact, the worthier and grander the goal, the more resistance we’ll face, and the more time and effort we need to put in to ensure their success.
-This is where designing a plan, crafting a strategy, coming up with a counter-plan for our obstacles, and setting an action plan are critically important (all of which are things I’ve covered in my ESPER goal achievement series).
+This is where designing a plan, crafting a strategy, coming up with a counter-plan for the obstacles, and creating an action plan are critically important.
 By pursuing our goals deliberately and consciously and giving them our undivided time and attention, it is a matter of time before they take off.

-After all, which of us managed to walk flawlessly when we were a baby, without wobbling, stumbling, and/or falling, in our first try?
+After all, which of us managed to walk flawlessly when we were a baby, without wobbling, stumbling, or falling in our first try?
 Probably none.

 So, why should we expect our goals to take off in our first try?

-Just like how a baby is expected to wobble, stumble, and/or fall in his/her first few attempts to walk, we shouldn’t be shocked and dejected when we wobble, stumble, or even fall in our goals.
-Rather, we should realize that wobbling, stumbling, or even falling is the norm, and instead devote ourselves to investing time and energy to making them succeed.
+Just like how a baby is expected to wobble, stumble, and fall in his first few attempts to walk, we shouldn’t be shocked or dejected when we wobble, stumble, or fall when pursuing our goals.
+Rather, we should realize that wobbling, stumbling, or falling is the norm, and instead devote our time and energy to succeed.

 Let’s give our goals the chance they deserve.
-Let’s not give up on them and declare them “unachievable” when they’ve always required more time and energy than we’ve ever invested into tackling them.
-For the most important of goals and dreams — such as reaching our ideal weight, being a healthy eater, turning our passion into our career, fostering the most important relationships of our life, finding that ideal relationship partner, achieving a personal or professional milestone that is important to us — sometimes, “as long as it takes” may well be the length of time we need to devote for them to eventually take off.
+Let’s not give up on them and declare them “unachievable” when they’ve simply required more time and energy than what we’ve put in.
+For the most important of goals and dreams — such as reaching our ideal weight, being a healthy eater, turning our passion into our career, fostering the most important relationships of our life, finding that ideal relationship partner, and achieving a personal or professional milestone that is important to us — sometimes, “as long as it takes” may well be the length of time we need for them to eventually take off.

-For tips on taking your goals/projects to completion:
+For tips on taking your goals to completion: